 The new TexNet Seismic Stations that comprise the backbone network include: (a) Permanent deployments of a 3-component, 120 second, borehole seismometer installation that might include a 3-component posthole accelerometer, and (b) Auxiliary long term (i.e., at least for a few years) deployments of a 3-component, 20 second posthole seismometer installation that might include a 3 component posthole accelerometer.

 A 25-mile buffer zone is defined around each proposed seismic station that denotes the area of a possible site position for a station deployment.
 TX is already registered at FDSN as a TexNet Network Descriptor.
 The station names presented are temporary and will be updated and registered at ISC as soon as the site for each seismic station deployment is finalized.
 The proposed station positions can be downloaded here.
+A KML file with the site positions of the deployed stations (Permanent, Auxiliary, Portable) can be downloaded here.

 - To monitor, locate, and catalog seismicity across Texas, capable of detecting and locating earthquakes with magnitudes ≥M2.0 (aka-Backbone)